fpdevil/rise_of_machines/LogisticRegression.md

 where `ŷ` is the predicted probability converted to a bimary outcome via a threshold function.

-- Frequency function which is the closed form pf probability mass function is written as
+- __Frequency__ function which is the closed form pf probability mass function is written as

 ![e14]

 With these, we can express the assumptions made earlier in more compact form as under:

 ![e15]

-Then the likelihood of the parameter `θ` may be written as:
+Then the likelihood of the weight parameter `𝑤` may be written as:

-`L(θ) = P(y|X; θ)`
+`L(𝑤) = P(y|x; 𝑤)`

+This is read as the probability of sample belonging to class `y` given its features `x` parameterized by the weight `𝑤`.

-The likelihood function for the coefficients 𝑤₀ and 𝑤₁ may be written as below:
+The likelihood function for the coefficients 𝑤₀ and 𝑤₁ may be written as under:

 ![alt_text](images/likelihood_codecogs.gif 'maximum likelihood')